barryosull/barryosull.com/contents/articles/2018-06-10-styles-of-collaboration.md

 title: Styles of communication - Working effectively as a team
 published: true
 description: Communicating is easy, communicating effectively is surprisingly hard.
 This article explore the two keys ways we communicate and how we can use them in tandem to reach the best result.
-tags: management, communication, team building, brain storming
+tags: productivity, communication, leadership, brainstorming
 cover_image: http://barryosull.com/images/9f50b0a1-e792-455c-b626-633fb8718a06.jpg
 ---